-Section in Issue Relevant provision New/Revised Administrative Procedures to be COA for Aided Schools in the SAG included in the SAG for Aided Schools • For the employment of supply teachers paid on fixed daily rate basis, school should observe the principles set out in the "Guide to salary assessment" and relevant circulars announcing the daily rates of pay for supply staff issued from time to time.
-13.12 Provident Fund and Mandatory Provident Fund Section 7.5.4 on "Provident Fund Scheme for teaching staff" and Section 7.5.5 on "Provident Fund Scheme for non-teaching staff".
-All relevant provisions in the SAG are applicable with the following revision: 7.5.4 (a) is revised to read as follows: All teaching staff are required to join the Provident Fund Scheme and contribute to either the Grant Schools Provident Fund or the Subsidized Schools Provident Fund, except for those aged over 55 on first appointment to aided schools, those employed on temporary basis, those employed on gratuity-bearing contract terms or those paid by grants other than the Salaries Grant.
-An extract from the Provident Fund Rules stating the benefits that a teacher-contributor may receive from the Fund is in Appendix G. 14.1(c) Financial Section 6.5 on Internal Control All relevant sections and provisions in the SAG still stand.
-14.5(b) management Accounting and auditing Section 6.4 on "Accounting and financial control" All relevant sections and provisions in the SAG still stand.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools d.
+For the employment of supply teachers paid on fixed daily rate basis, school should observe the principles set out in the "Guide to salary assessment" and relevant circulars announcing the daily rates of pay for supply staff issued from time to time.
+13.12 Provident Fund and Mandatory Provident Fund Section 7.5.4 on "Provident Fund Scheme" All relevant provisions in the SAG are applicable with the following revision: Paragraph 1.a of section 7.5.4 is revised to read as follows: a.
+All teaching staff are required to join the Provident Fund Scheme and contribute to either the Grant Schools Provident Fund or the Subsidized Schools Provident Fund, except for those aged over 55 on first appointment to aided schools, those employed on temporary basis, those employed on gratuity-bearing contract terms or those paid by grants other than the Salaries Grant.
+An extract from the Provident Fund Rules stating the benefits that a teacher-contributor may receive from the Fund is in Appendix G .